nellarro/portfolio/README.md

-# portfolio
+# Jenell's Portfolio
-Jenell Pizarro's Front End Engineering Portfolio
+###Jenell Pizarro's Front End Engineering Portfolio
+A culmination of projects I'm proud of, contact information, and a little bit about me.

 ##First Bootstrap!